-She did not mind when they called her Sorrow so long as Twin kept using her real one.
+She did not mind when they called her Sorrow so long as Twin kept using her real name.
 It was easy to be confused.
 Sometimes it was the housewife or the sawyer who needed her; other times Twin wanted company to talk or walk or play.
 Having two names was convenient since Twin couldn't be seen by anybody else.
-So if she were weeding the radish patch or sweeping saw dust and heard the name Captain used, she knew it was Twin.
+So if she were scrubbing clothes or herding geese and heard the name Captain used, she knew it was Twin.
 But if any voice called 'Sorrow,' she would know what to expect.
 Preferable, of course, was when Twin called from the doorstep or whispered in her ear.
 Then she would quit any chore and follow her identical self.

 They had met beneath the surgeon's hammock in the empty ship, looted of rice, cloth, ammunition-everything.
-All people were gone or maybe killed and she might have been too had she not been deep in an opium sleep in the surgery.
+All people were gone or killed and she might have been too had she not been deep in an opium sleep in the surgery.
 Taken there to have the boils removed from her neck, she drank the mixture the surgeon said would cut off the pain.
 So when the ship foundered she did not know it, and when all the un-murdered hands and officers and passengers escaped, she didn't know that either.
 What she remembered was waking up after falling to the floor under the hammock all alone.
 Captain, her father-nowhere.

-Defore coming to the sawyer's house, Sorrow had no memories of living on land and now the ship, the only home she knew, was erased as well.
+Before coming to the sawyer's house, Sorrow had no memories of living on land and now the ship, the only home she knew, was erased as well.
 Except for a dim trace of Captain.
 After days searching for others and food; nights listening to wind and lapping sea, Twin joined her under the hammock and they have been together ever since.
-Together they skinned down the broken mast and started walking the shoreline.
-The bits of dead fish they ate intensified their thirst making them incautious enough to wade away from the rocks into a lagoon just when the tide was coming in.
+Both skinned down the broken mast and started walking the shoreline.
+The bits of dead fish they ate intensified their thirst but it was the sight of two bodies rocking in the surf that made them incautious enough to wade away from the rocks into a lagoon just when the tide was coming in.
 Both were swept out to deep water, both treaded as long as they could until the cold over came their senses and they swam not landward, but toward the horizon.
-Very good luck, for they entered a neap rushing headlong to shore.
+Very good luck, for they entered a neap rushing headlong toward shore and into a river beyond.

-Sorrow woke up with a warm wet cloth on her forehead and cool fingers
+Sorrow woke up, naked under a blanket, with a warm wet cloth on her forehead and cool fingers holding her hand.
+The smell of milled wood overwhelming.
+A woman with gray hair was watching her.